 Store bought ketchup typically contains a lot of sugar.
 This homemade ketchup recipe is sweetened with date paste and doesn’t contain any added sugar.
 You can make date paste by soaking some dates in boiling water, then blending them up.
 See my date paste recipe for exact amounts and instructions.

-The main flavour of this ketchup comes from tomato paste.
+The main flavor of this ketchup comes from tomato paste.
 I used store bought canned tomato paste but you can make your own tomato paste at home if you prefer.

-This ketchup gets its tangy, slightly sour flavour from some apple cider vinegar, but you can substitute any type of vinegar you prefer.
-White vinegar works, as does balsamic vinegar (but balsamic vinegar will change the colour of the ketchup, so stick with a paler vinegar if you prefer to keep the ketchup bright red).
+This ketchup gets its tangy, slightly sour flavor from some apple cider vinegar, but you can substitute any type of vinegar you prefer.
+White vinegar works, as does balsamic vinegar (but balsamic vinegar will change the color of the ketchup, so stick with a paler vinegar if you prefer to keep the ketchup bright red).

 This ketchup is spiced with garlic powder and onion powder.
 You can substitute fresh garlic and onion if you prefer.

-I included some salt in this paleo ketchup recipe to give it plenty of flavour.
+I included some salt in this paleo ketchup recipe to give it plenty of flavor.
 You can reduce or omit the salt according to your preference or dietary requirements.

-If you love spicy food, add some fresh chopped chili peppers or some dried chili flakes to this ketchup recipe.
+If you love spicy food, add a pinch of fresh chopped chili peppers or dried chili flakes to this ketchup recipe.